 1) the size of the car’s battery, also referred to as the battery capacity

 2) The charging source’s power output (ie. How strong is the charging station)

 3) the rate of charge the car is capable of accepting

 Without knowing all three of these factors, it’s not possible to answer the question accurately.
 So unfortunately, the question of how long to charge an electric vehicle cannot be answered without knowing the specific information relative to your EV car, and your power source.
 The best place to get that information is to reference on the manufacturer’s website.

-The type of charger can give you a rough estimate on general EV charging time.
+The type of EV charger can give you a rough estimate on general EV charging time.

-The slower rate of level 1 charging means that owners typically have to charge their vehicles overnight, as fast charging is not an option.
-Level 2 chargers are considered the sweet spot when it comes to EV chargers as they are easy to install and have great power output.
-If you’re shopping for a Level 2 home charging station, make sure you don’t make the mistake of getting a low-powered unit, that can take very long to charge your EV.
+The slower rate of level 1 charging means that electric car drivers typically have to charge their vehicles overnight, as fast charging is not an option.
+Level 2 chargers are considered the sweet spot when it comes to EV charging equipment as they are easy to install and have great power output.
+If you’re shopping for a Level 2 home charging station, make sure you don’t make the mistake of getting a low-powered unit, that can take very long to charge your car's battery.
 Level 3 chargers, also known as DC fast chargers, have the highest power output (120-150 miles of range per hour), but unfortunately, most homes’ electrical systems are unable to handle the power strain.
 Level 3 chargers require a complex installation process and for this reason, we do not recommend DC charging.
 Not sure what level you have?
 Check out our post on the different EV Charging Levels.

 It’s advisable to consider getting a charging station that can deliver at least 32-amps.
 A 40-amp unit will future-proof your investment, and might be the best solution, even if your current EV doesn’t accept 40-amps.